RecursiveFunctions/digital-garden/src/site/notes/Philosophy/Personal Views.md

 * I value the ability to humor different points of view to understand them without necessarily agreeing with all (or any) of their points.
 * Philosophy should go hand in hand with science.
 I think it's important to critically evaluate things from different perspectives.
 	* consequently, diversity of thought is promoted through diversity of lived experiences.
-	* science is not the end-all be-all of things.
+	* science is not the end-all be-all of things epistemologically.
 It's a methodology for continuously evaluating data, turning it into facts and from there, creating knowledge.
-* Everything is inherently political. ergo Science is inherently political.
+## Everything is inherently political
+You cannot divorce politics from any subject.

-## Influential Figures
+# Influential Figures
 [[Philosophy/Kwame Nkrumah\|Kwame Nkrumah]]
 Vernor Vinge
+Dasniel